ezell38/Basketball_Hoop/README.md

  ```
  The code here is simplifyed from having each individual number that we wanted to display printed out to the counter and display corresponding.

+## Reflection
+We made this basketball hope in the middle of a pandemic and we definitely had some challenges along the way.
+The biggest problem was working from two different classes.
+We did do school together, but we never really worked on our project at the same time because of different class periods.
+When we got in school, we had to find another way of communicating rather than just yellng to eachother.
+Usually that would be texting.
+Another big challenge we faced was with the ultrasonic sensor.
+At first we just coded and slowed down how fast it measured the distance, but it was still too fast.
+It kept counting multiple baskets.
+We fixed that by making the ultrasonic sensor count 1 and then not count again until the distance was greater than 5 inches.
+We had a fun time making this hoop and it was a good challenge.
+We finished kind of early and got to do final touch-ups without rushing it which was nice.
+Our project turned out great and it all worked out in the end!